 Initiative Business Unit Start Date End Date Status % Complete Performance 4.1.2.1 CPI - Advocate for a South East Melbourne Airport.
 Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Council is working with Greater South East Melbourne to advocate for the initial land-use planning in relation to the Airport.
 Recently the GSEM group adopted the SE Airport as a major regional project and has set up a project group to further develop the concept regionally.
 Advocacy documentation has been created to assist with State election campaigns and Materials were distributed to Federal election candidates in the lead up to the recent Federal election.
 This is an initiative over several years.
-4.1.2.2 CPI - Develop an Investment Attraction Plan for Cardinia Shire employment precincts.Arts, Advocacy and Economy01-07-202130-06-2022Completed100 Progress Comments: This is a multiyear initiative.
+4.1.2.2 CPI - Develop an Investment Attraction Plan for Cardinia Shire employment precincts.
+Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: This is a multiyear initiative.
 The Investment Attraction strategy is in development, it is proposed to be presented to Council in the third quarter of 2022.
 The Post Covid lockdowns have caused major disruption to the industrial landscape and has caused large demand for industrial land.
 This has caused revaluation in relation to the investment attraction activities council should undertake, and delayed the implementation of the strategy.
-Officers have been working closely with external State departments and stakeholders to continue to drivinvestment in the Shire.
+Officers have been working closely with external State departments and stakeholders to continue to drive investment in the Shire.
 4.1.2.3 CPI - Facilitate investment in our townships to support businesses and vibrant communities.
-Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: We continue to advocate for investment in our townships and employment land through pre-application meetings, participation in the Officer South Precinct Structure Planning process, and working closely with landholders and developers to support new business initiatives.
-Council has developed a website, What's On Cardinia to showcase our attractions and businesses, and to create a strong connection between our local residents.
-The finalisation of the Investment Attraction strategy will further support this initiative.
-Council officers have also visited most retail and hospitality venues across the shire, and in the smaller shopping strips and townships, to ensure Covid compliance and assistance for smaller businesses has been offered.
+Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: We continue to advocate for investment in our townships and emp Planning process, and working closely with landholders and developers to support new b businesses, and to create a strong connection between our local residents.
+The finalisation ousiness initiatives.
+Council ha is developed a w ebsite, What's O n Cardinia to s businesses has been offered.
 Additionally, we have supported The Eastern Dandenong Ranges Association (EDRA) and the West Gippsland Progress Association (WGPA) to further develop their plans and support their communities.
 This is an initiative over several years.
-4.1.3 Improve local learning and employment pathway opportunities through strategic partne erships.
-Initiative Business Unit Start Date End Date Status % Complete Performance 4.1.3.1 CPI - Advocate for the growth of local education opportunities that improve skills and employment pathways.
-Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Officers continue to work with the education sector, including Federation University & Chisholm Tafe, to look at how they can further integrate into Cardinia to improved outcomes for our residents.
-Research undertaken to determine the potential for an industry/education training facility within Officer South PSP and recommendations pur part of the planning process.
-Texilla College was recently established within the shire, and program delivery will commence 3rd semester 2022.
-This is an initiative over several years